theajayjain/ajay-cooks/_posts/2020-04-03-Gourmet-Beyond-Burgers.md

 ---
-I am a huge fan of the Beyond Burger and the Impossible Burger.
+I am a huge fan of both the Beyond Burger and the Impossible Burger.
 Their release has made vegetarian and vegan options more widespread at restaurants across the country.
 More importantly, I can cook amazing burgers that blow the frozen veggie burgers out of the park.
 They appease both vegetarians and omnivores.
 I like to make my burgers more "high-end".
 After all, the ingredients are not that much more expensive and you're making $14-16 dollars for a quarter of the price!